coderamen666/srd-v3.5-md/spells/magic-overview.md

 she has chosen to specialize in a school of magic, one of the two free spells must be from her specialty school.

-**Spells Copied from Another's Spellbook or a Scroll:** A wizard can also add a spell to her book whenever she encounters one on a magic scroll or in another wizard's spellbook.
-No matter what the spell's source, the wizard must first decipher the magical writing (see Arcane Magical Writings, above).
+**Spells Copied from Another’s Spellbook or a Scroll:** A wizard can also add a spell to her book whenever she encounters one on a magic scroll or in another wizard’s spellbook.
+No matter what the spell’s source, the wizard must first decipher the magical writing (see Arcane Magical Writings, above).
 Next, she must spend a day studying the spell.
-At the end of the day, she must make a Spellcraft check (DC 15 + spell's level).
+At the end of the day, she must make a Spellcraft check (DC 15 + spell’s level).
 A wizard who has specialized in a school of spells gains a +2 bonus on the Spellcraft check if the new spell is from her specialty school.
 She cannot, however, learn any spells from her prohibited